Schwartz Center for the Performing Arts

 Any Cornell student can participate in the center’s activities, which do not require a major or minor in the department.
 Students attend academic and studio classes as well as labs, where they gain hands-on experience in film editing, lighting, acting, dance, screenwriting, playwriting, set construction, costuming, global performance, and cinema history.
 Some labs focus on building a particular skillset, while others involve participation in a production.

-The Schwartz Center has four performance spaces, as well as dance studios, film editing suite and film forum, costume shop, scene shop for building sets, and several teaching classrooms.
+The Schwartz Center has four performance spaces, as well as dance studios, a sound stage, film editing suites and film forum, costume shop, scene shop for building sets, and several teaching classrooms.
 Each of the performance areas is designed to accomplish the goals of faculty and students.

-“It is an amazing resource for students across the university to be involved in the arts—on the stage, behind the scenes, and in media,” says Sabine Haenni, Performing and Media Arts, and interim department chair.
+“It is an amazing resource for students across the university to be involved in the arts—on the stage, behind the scenes, and in media,” says Sabine Haenni, Performing and Media Arts, and department chair.
 “Creative work is becoming increasingly important in the humanities.
-It involves the actual making of something, not just sitting and reading or observing.
+It involves the actual making of something.
 Being a part of this creative process is essential to an education in the humanities, and the work done in the Schwartz Center allows students to do practice as research.”